 The point of this paper, of course, is not to produce a blueprint for a future just society, but to open up the possibility of such a discourse even under the postmodern conditions of epistemic uncertainty and anti-foundationalism.
 Enough has been said, I believe, to show that even a radical epistemic uncertainty is consistent with the two kinds of subjects discussed here.
-The previous discussion of a Hegelian approach to foundationalism was intended to show that antifoundationalism is also consistent with a systemic approach to economic and social justice.
-Thus both at the level of largescale social and economic structures and at the level of the individual's epistemological uncertainties, anti-foundationalism need not lead to skepticism, relativism and ultimately nihilism.
+The previous discussion of a Hegelian approach to foundationalism was intended to show that anti-foundationalism is also consistent with a systemic approach to economic and social justice.
+Thus both at the level of large-scale social and economic structures and at the level of the individual's epistemological uncertainties, anti-foundationalism need not lead to skepticism, relativism and ultimately nihilism.

-V. Democracy and Justice: Fictions, Frictions or 'Factions'?
+VI.
+De/Reconstructions of Democracy, Women's Empowerment and Justice: Fictions, Frictions or 'Factions'?

-After all this heavy philosophical lifting, it should be clear that democracy and justice can be both fictions and frictions.
+After all this heavy philosophical lifting, it should be clear that democracy and justice including justice with regards to women's empowerment can be both fictions and frictions.
 Given the ideological distortions embodied in a commodity economy that operates in terms of exchange value and the value form in general, such fictions are necessary and necessarily true at one level.
 But such fictions are imaginary only in Lacan's sense, i.e., they are neither real nor unreal.
 Since they are simultaneously facts and fictions, one could call them 'factions' by coining a new term combining both fact and fiction.
 They exist, but their ontological status depends on a deeper causal structure that a reality-oriented dialectics can uncover.
 This deeper level, uncovered by an approximately true scientific theory of social, economic and political relations shows the fictions as unstable forms that can be changed because there are deep and permanent frictions within the system.
 These deep conflicts and contradictions create the potential for change.
-Thus these factions also carry the potential for radical, systemtransforming actions.
+Thus these factions also carry the potential for radical, system-transforming actions.